an article freely translated and addapted from niemblog

 gender – i am a women, therefore, for some people my opinion is not as valuable as the same opinion of a man. in some jobs women earn less than man and if i do not dress as a women in some groups i am not taken serious or they are looking at me strangely. at the same time i am more privileged than other women because of my origin and colour. in general i am not afraid of sexual abuse, rape or violence. in general i feel more safe than unsafe.

-gender identity – i am female and i am called by my name. in general it is accepted that i am identified as a women, even if i sometimes use the male toilet 😉
+gender identity – i am female and i am called by my name. in general it is accepted that i am identified as a women.

-sexual orientation – i can walk through the streets holding hands with a man as well as with a women without being afraid someone will call bad things after me. i could marry everywhere in the world, also a women. i can easily have children or adopt.
+sexual orientation – i could walk through the streets holding hands with a man as well as with a women without being afraid someone will call bad things after me. i could marry everywhere in the world. i can easily have children. (update 2020: luckily i have found a wonderful man with whom i have a very beautiful child and we are having a privileged familylife 😉)

 appearance – i have no problems to find fitting clothes. i can choose freely what to eat or not to eat. no one has offered me special diets so far, i can eat in public to any time of the day. i can wear whatever i like to and i do not have any problems because of my hair colour, (except my blue mohawk in school when i was 15).